Connect with Us

 - PostbacCAS: This application is recommended for students who are applying to multiple programs through PostbacCAS.

 Applications are reviewed on a rolling, space-available basis.
-Early applications are strongly encouraged.
-International applicants in particular are encouraged to apply by the May 15 priority deadline to allow sufficient time to apply for a U.S. visa.
 We will accept applications until July 1 or until our Fall cohort is filled, whichever comes first.

 Applications should be submitted and complete (i.e., all materials received) by the deadline.
 Applications that are submitted but not complete by the deadline (missing transcripts and/or letters of recommendation) will be reviewed as space permits.
 Once an application becomes complete (all materials received, including transcripts and letters of recommendation), the application will be reviewed by the admissions committee.
 We strive to return decisions within four weeks of an application becoming complete.

-Applicants are to submit all required credentials and supporting documentation no later than the application deadlines listed above.
+Applicants are to submit all required credentials and supporting documentation no later than the application deadline.
 Applications are reviewed on a rolling, space-available basis.

 Not sure if you meet the requirements?
 Visit Which Physiology Program Is Right for You? to compare our program with the Special Master’s Program and the GeorgeSquared certificate program.

 Please note that the visa application process can take weeks or months and varies based on your country of origin.
 To help ensure that students receive their visas in time for registration, the program suggests that applications to the program should be completed by the May 15 priority deadline.
-In the event that visas are not received in time, students may defer their admission and delay their arrival to the following fall term with no additional charge.
+In the event that visas are not received in time, admitted students may defer their admission one time to a future open term.
+There is no additional admissions application fee charge for the one-time deferral.

 For more information for international applicants, please see our Biomedical Graduate Education International Applicants page.